doughphunghus/7d2dModlets/README.md

 - Migrating existing icons
 - Adding display values for item statistics
 - Updating xpath when needed
+- Not all mods had Localization info or may have missing icons.
+Please submit an issue if you find one.
+- Mods that modify the "UI" were not converted so they may not work.
+Please submit an issue if you find one.

 | Modlet | Tested on game version  | Note |
 | :------------ | :------------- | :------------- |